oguzhankalkar/Movies-App-Project/README.md

 # Movies-App
-movies app for school project

-The project for the couse COP4423.
+A simple Movies App using TMDB API for the course COP4423.